 NCERT Book Solutions Class 8 Social and Political Life – III Chapter 7

-According to a newspaper report in April 2019, there was rising anxiety among Muslims, who formed 14% of India’s population but barely constitute 4% of its parliament.
+According to a newspaper report in April 2019, there was rising anxiety among Minorities, who formed 14% of India’s population but barely constitute 4% of its parliament.
 When a group of people or communities are excluded from the majority because of their language, customs or religion, it is called Marginalisation.
-In India, you can take the example of Dalits or Muslims who are considered minority communities.
 NCERT Solutions for Class 8 Civics Chapter 7 Understanding Marginalisation consist of the solutions to the exercises given in Chapter 7 of the book CBSE Class 8 Social and Political Life-III.
 NCERT Solutions to the exercises provided here are easy to understand and are accurate.